 It is also possible for Risk Assessors to "follow" other Members who they think are skilled in assessing smart contract security by staking NXM against contracts that others have already staked against.

 Members can stake value against any smart contract address.
 The 'Risk Assessment' interface of the Nexus Mutual application allows Members to stake available NXM tokens against a chosen smart contract address.
-The stake is then locked for 250 days and released gradually over that period.
+The stake is then locked and can be unstaked at anytime subject to a 90-day withdrawal period.

-If another Member takes out cover on the contract a Risk Assessor has staked NXM tokens against the Assessor earns commission in the form of newly minted NXM tokens.
-The commission earned from each cover purchased on the contract is equal to 20% of the price of cover.
-Total earnings are subject to a maximum of 50% of the staked amount.
+If another Member takes out cover on the contract a Risk Assessor has staked NXM tokens against the Assessors earns commission in the form of newly minted NXM tokens.
+The commission earned from each cover purchased on the contract is equal to 50% of the price of cover and is shared proportionally among Risk Assessors on the particular contract.

 NXM earned from commissions as well as stake that have been released needs to be withdrawn on the Members' Dashboard.
 Only after the NXM has been withdrawn can it be used for other purposes.

 If there is a claim, Risk Assessors have their stakes burned on a proportional basis up to the claim amount.

 It is entirely up to the Assessor to decide why they believe a contract is secure.
 They may assess the code directly themselves, use automated tools, put faith in an audit firm which has independently assessed the contract, follow a different Risk Assessor that they trust or use any other method they choose.

 Risk Assessors stake value and their reputation by claiming that they believe the smart contract in question is unlikely to have any bugs.
 The mutual is then able to provide a certain amount of additional capacity on those contracts at a lower price, the full dynamics of which are described in the Pricing Model section of the Docs Pages.
 This allows Members to obtain cheaper cover for their risks.